kenaryn/memoranda/scala_memorandum.md

 - Its algorithm
 - The output it produces.

+## Error-handling
+- Use `Option` data type when you care not about error messages, because you know what is going to be.
+- Use `Either` or `Try` when exceptions can occur, such as accessing internet resources, DB and files.

+## Scope
+A top-level definition is scoped to a special invisible object, which matters for *opaque types*.
+Hence, a `foo()` invocation is `special$object.foo()` (the actual name is `finalename$package`, but that is an implementation detail).

+## REPL
+Each line is evaluated as a different compilation unit so what may look like a double definition, which is illegal behaviour, is in stead evaluated as a shadowing in a inner scope and thereforce, evaluates successfully to a result.

 ## Impure / effectul function
 - An impure function can return a different value each time it is called (*e.g.* prompt a user for his name).